-- Add all Spices, Salt and Pepper.
+- Add chili powder, cumin, coriander, onion powder, garlic powder, salt and pepper.
 Saute for 1 minute.

-- Stir to combine and cover.
-Reduce heat to Low and simmer for 30 minutes, or until the sweet potatoes are tender.
+- Reduce heat to low and simmer for 30 minutes, or until the sweet potatoes are tender.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.